Charles II, Duke of Parma: King of Etruria

 After Napoleon's downfall in 1815, the House of Bourbon was not restored to the Duchy of Parma, which was instead given to Napoleon's wife, the Empress Marie Louise.
 The Congress of Vienna compensated the Bourbons with the Duchy of Lucca, which was given to Charles Louis's mother, with Charles Louis as her heir, bearing the title Prince of Lucca.
 He was also promised the right of succession to Parma upon Empress Marie Louise's death.

-In December 1817, weeks before his eighteenth birthday, Charles Louis made his entry in Lucca with his mother.
-Due to the vicissitudes of the early years of his life he had not received a formal political education, but through self-teaching he acquired a vast knowledge.
+In December 1817, weeks before his 18th birthday, Charles Louis made his entry in Lucca with his mother.
+Due to the vicissitudes of the early years of his life he had not received a formal political education, but through self-teaching, he acquired a vast knowledge.
 He was a Renaissance man with a wide range of interests, yet his fickle nature drawn him from his early youth to many different branches of knowledge, from medicine to music (he composed sacred music), to foreign languages.
 He was particularly oriented to humanities.
 Biblical and liturgical studies captured his interest.
 His ideology was influenced by the enlightening and romanticism of the period that followed the restoration of the European peace after the end of the Napoleonic wars.

 As crown prince, he found himself subjected to continuous monitoring by his mother.
 Restless as he was, he clashed with his conservative mother who, in her later years, turned increasingly to religion.
 He also disliked her absolutist form of governing.
 However, from his mother, he inherited the love of the Spanish Bourbons for the pomp of a royal court.
 The relationship between mother and son turned sour with the years.
 He later complained that his mother had "ruined him physically, morally and financially".

 Marriage

-In 1820 his mother arranged his marriage with Princess Maria Teresa of Savoy (1803–1879), one of the twin daughters of King Victor Emmanuel I of Sardinia.
-The wedding took place in Lucca on 5 September 1820.
-Maria Theresa, who turned seventeen two weeks after the wedding, was tall and beautiful.
+In 1820, his mother arranged his marriage with Princess Maria Teresa of Savoy (1803–1879), one of the twin daughters of King Victor Emmanuel I of Sardinia.
+The wedding took place in Lucca on 5 September.
+Maria Theresa, who turned 17 two weeks after the wedding, was tall and beautiful.
 They were said to be the most handsome royal couple.
 They had two children: